karrywong/karrywong.github.io/_pages/about.md

 ======
 I completed my M.Sc. at [the Technical University of Munich](https://www.ma.tum.de) in 2015 and B.Sc. at the [Hong Kong University of Science Technology](http://www.math.ust.hk) in 2011.
 I completed my master's thesis on [optimal surface embedding](https://www.researchgate.net/publication/285206534_Optimal_Isometric_Embeddings_of_surfaces_in_3-dimensional_spaces) at the [Hebrew University of Jerusalem](https://mathematics.huji.ac.il) under the guidance of [Raz Kupferman](https://razkupferman.wixsite.com/mysite).
 Prior to my graduate studies in the US, I worked in Germany as a software test engineer at Rohde & Schwarz and interned briefly at Siemens.

-Outside my research work, I am currently an passionate learner of machine learning and data science.
-I want to explore their applications to shape comparison and problems in limited view computed tomography.
+Outside my research work, I am currently a passionate learner of machine learning and data science.
+I want to explore their potential applications to shape comparison and problems in limited view computed tomography.

 Moreover, I am an avid world traveler and have great enthusiasm to learn different foreign languages - native in Cantonese, fluent in English, German, and Mandarin, conversational in Hebrew!